alvaram/alvaradom/about.md

 <p><img align="right" src="{{ site.baseurl }}/assets/images/me-01.jpg" width="400" hspace="50" class="m-l m-b-md"></p>

 Hi 👋 my name is <b>Marcello Alvarado</b> and I'm a designer from LA.
-I've been designing and creating websites for over a decade now and as long as that has been, never really had a website, blah.
+I've been designing and creating websites for over a decade now and as long as that has been, never really had a website myself.

-I created this website as I probably needed something better than [this](https://www.dropbox.com/sh/ak6qe0jjybruqtu/AAChMXKcYYuEvLMvymB97KHWa?dl=0), that explained my experience and what I've been doing professionally since I graduated in 2008 🎓.
+I created this website as I needed something better than [this](https://www.dropbox.com/sh/ak6qe0jjybruqtu/AAChMXKcYYuEvLMvymB97KHWa?dl=0), that explained my experience and what I've been doing professionally since I graduated in 2008 🎓.
 Find more [here](/cv/).

 Right out of school, I got the best job I thought ever, working for Hustler Magazine(yes Larry Flynt).
 Did that desensitize me to almost everything I would say, ha - but learned and set the foundation for what I do now.
 I was there for quite some time(oh 5 years), then moved into the startup world, where I found my calling.
 Working with startups, the grunt work of wearing many hats, hiring, building small teams, is what I found that I like the most.